Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

 In order to match the two exact results, we should adopt $k = -8 \pi$.
-In general relativity the dimensionless constant is $k = 8 \pi$.
-The opposite sign can be traced back to the opposite signs in equations~(\ref{amplitude_gravitational_waves}) and~(\ref{amplitude_acoustic_waves}).
-A physical outcome is that mass acts as an attracting source of gravity and (its unsteady component) as a repelling source in acoustics.
+In general relativity the dimensionless constant is~\cite{Schutz2017} $k = 8 \pi$.
+The opposite sign can be traced back to the opposite signs of equations~(\ref{amplitude_gravitational_waves}) and~(\ref{amplitude_acoustic_waves}) or the terms T1 and T3.
+A physical corollary is mass being an attracting source of gravity and a repelling acoustic source.
+While black hole is a typical example of the former, white hole is a more natural monopole source of sound.

-In order to avoid confusion, it is worth emphasizing once again that the obtained result does not suggest the existence of longitudinal gravitational waves.
-The essential difference between general relativity and analogue acoustics considered here is that the latter theory does involve a preferred (Newtonian) frame, since the receiver does not exist in the acoustic spacetime, but in ``external'' Newtonian universal space and time.
-However, this does not preclude exploiting the analogy for calculations of metric perturbation, while leaving the choice of an appropriate frame for the final step of the calculation of acoustic quantities.
-The same preferred frame will be used for capturing the acoustic effects of solid boundaries, which also exist in the Newtonian space and time.
+The derivation above proves not only that the exact acoustic solutions can be obtained using the linearized Einstein field equations, including the stress-energy tensor as the source, but that the acoustic form of the equations differs only by the sign of the source term.
+We underline that it does not imply existence of longitudinal gravitational waves, which would satisfy eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source}) at the leading order, rather than eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source_acoustic}).
+Acoustic perturbation in the near field does not correspond to the Newtonian gravitation, but its relativistic correction due to radiation.
+As the final validation of the analogy, we examine sound radiation of a compact acoustic dipole relativistically.